-During a sea posting the MEO will fill the role of engineering department head and will be a key member of the ships senior management team.
-He/she will be responsible for the maintenance and operation of all propulsion, auxiliary and deck machinery as well as ships hotel services.
+During a sea posting the MEOs will fill the role of engineering department head and will be key members of the ships senior management team.
+They will be responsible for the maintenance and operation of all propulsion, auxiliary and deck machinery as well as ships hotel services.
 The engineering department typically consists of fifteen (15) staff, made up of engine room artificers (marine fitters), electrical artificers (marine electricians), shipwrights, storemen and mechanicians (oilers).
-As branch head the MEO will be responsible for supervising all engineering work, ordering of required spare parts and for the training and professional development of all engineering staff under his/her command.
+As branch head, the MEOs will be responsible for supervising all engineering work, ordering of required spare parts and for the training and professional development of all engineering staff under their command.

-Following completion of mandatory training courses, the Naval Marine Engineer assumes responsibility aboard his/her ship for firefighting and damage control (unlike his/her merchant equivalent).
-As Damage Control Officer (DCO) he/she would be responsible for managing all fire and damage control scenarios, maintaining all emergency equipment and overseeing firefighting training and exercises for the ships company.
-Note - All Naval personnel complete STCW approved firefighting and damage control training prior to deployment on an operational naval ship.
+Following completion of mandatory training courses, the Naval Marine Engineers assume responsibility aboard their ship for firefighting and damage control (unlike their merchant equivalent).
+As Damage Control Officers (DCO) they would be responsible for managing all fire and damage control scenarios, maintaining all emergency equipment and overseeing firefighting training and exercises for the ships company.

+Note - All Naval personnel complete Standards of Training, Certification and Watch-keeping (STCW), approved firefighting and damage control training prior to deployment on an operational naval ship.

-The seagoing MEO following completion of the Defence Forces unit safety officer's course would normally be required to assume the role of ships Health & Safety (H&S) officer.
-The H&S officer is responsible for ensuring that the ship is a safe place to work and that accidents and injuries are minimised.
-Also in consultation with other department heads he/she would review risk assessments and develop ships H&S policies.
+The seagoing MEOs, following completion of the Defence Forces unit safety officer's course, would normally be required to assume the role of ships Health & Safety (H&S) officer.
+The H&S officers are responsible for ensuring that the ship is a safe place to work and that accidents and injuries are minimised.
+Also, in consultation with other department heads, they review risk assessments and develop ships H&S policies.

 Naval Service ships typically operate on a six week cycle, four weeks at sea followed by a two week self-maintenance period in the Naval Base.
 Each ship in addition is given two x four week assisted maintenance periods annually.
-During these maintenance periods the MEO and his maintenance team would be responsible for ensuring all engineering defects and planned maintenance routines are completed prior to the ship recommencing operational activities, assistance to achieve this end state is provided by shore based teams and OEM's as required.
-In a typical year the MEO would be expected to complete approximately 180 days at sea, avail of 43 days annual leave (whilst posted to a seagoing unit, 31 days annual leave when posted to a shore appointment) with the remainder dedicated to completing maintenance/break down routines on his/her ship as required.
+During these maintenance periods the MEO and his maintenance team would be responsible for ensuring all engineering defects and planned maintenance routines are completed prior to the ship recommencing operational activities, assistance to achieve this end state is provided by shore based teams and Original Equipment Manufacturer (OEM) as required.
+In a typical year, the MEO's would be expected to complete approximately 165 days at sea, avail of 43 days annual leave (whilst posted to a seagoing unit, 31 days annual leave when posted to a shore appointment) with the remainder dedicated to completing maintenance/break down routines on their ship as required.

-On completion of a sea rotation the MEO will be posted into a shore appointment in the Naval Dockyard, Naval Base or the Naval College (NMCI).
+On completion of a sea rotation, the MEO's will be posted into a shore appointment in the Naval Dockyard, Naval Base or the Naval College (NMCI).
 Typical roles would include, project management, maintenance planning, researching new equipment, planning and ordering spare parts for ships dry dockings and maintenance periods and or supervising civilian maintenance teams or OEM's tasked with carrying out maintenance and refit work on the NS fleet.
-During this time the MEO would be encouraged to avail of internal training courses and funded continual professional development (CPD) in such disciplines as Project Management, Engineering masters programmes, H&S third level qualifications etc. with the ultimate goal of becoming a Chartered Engineer.
+During this time, the MEO's would be encouraged to avail of internal training courses and funded continual professional development (CPD) in such disciplines as Project Management, Engineering masters programmes, H&S third level qualifications etc. with the ultimate goal of becoming a Chartered Engineer.